siddhrrth/23CSE111_CaseStudy_D9/README.md

 4. Run the main class:
 java Main
-5. Make sure `books.csv` and `borrows.csv` are present in the same directory as the compiled files (or will be auto-created on first run).
+5. Make sure `books.csv` and `borrows.csv` are present in the same directory as the compiled files (or will be auto created on first run).